Hudson's FTM Resource Guide

 tallmenshoes.com

-Features dress, casual, walking, and extra heightening styles that add 2-4 inches in height, depending on the shoe model.
-The site cannot be searched by size; the smallest size they offer appears to be size 5, but not in all models.
+Features dress, casual, walking, and extra heightening styles that add 2-5 inches in height, depending on the shoe model.
+The site can be searched by size, and the smallest size they offer is US 6.

 Increasing Shoes